Aaditya-Nepal/Aaditya-Nepal/README.md

-## 👋 Yo, I’m Aaditya Nepal
+## 👋 Hey, I’m Aaditya Nepal

 🧠 I build with AI, computer vision, and game engines.
-🎮 Most of my time goes into making smart systems punch back or scream in the dark — depends if I’m coding a boxer or a ghost.
+🎮 Most of my time goes into making smart systems punch back or scream in the dark — depends if I’m coder a boxer or a ghost.

 ---